AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/share-segmentations-across-workspaces-and-partitions.md

 * You can only share a Segmentation with workspaces that you have access to.
 * Make sure to create and utilize a **Default workspace that has visibility into all partitions**.

-* Segmentation processing only runs on the people in the workspace where the Segmentation is created.&nbsp;
+* Segmentation processing only runs on the people in the workspace where the Segmentation is created.

     * Create the Segmentation you want to share inside the Default Workspace.